Atlas200dk/sample-crowdcounting-python/Readme.md

     **bash deploy.sh 192.168.1.2**

     When the message  **Please choose one to show the presenter in browser\(default: 127.0.0.1\):**  is displayed, enter the IP address used for accessing the Presenter Server service in the browser.
-Generally, the IP address is the IP address for the virtual NIC.
+Generally, the IP address is that configured for the virtual NIC.

     Select the IP address used by the browser to access the Presenter Server service in  **Current environment valid ip list**.